apollographql/odyssey-voyage-II-server/README.md

 You can take a peek at what the final version of the code should look like (after completing all the steps in the course).

-To run the `final` version:
+To run the `final` version, navigate to the `final/router` directory.

-1. Run `npm install` in the `final` directory.
+In a new terminal window, run `APOLLO_KEY=<APOLLO_KEY> APOLLO_GRAPH_REF=<APOLLO_GRAPH_REF> ./router --config config.yaml`.

-1. Run `npm start` in the `final` directory.
+Make sure to replace the values for `APOLLO_KEY` and `APOLLO_GRAPH_REF` (see course content for more details on how to set these up).

-This will start the GraphQL API gateway on [http://localhost:4000](http://localhost:4000)
+This will start the router on [http://localhost:4000](http://localhost:4000)

-Next, let's run the subgraphs we split off according to the course instructions: the monolith subgraph (what's left of it), the accounts subgraph and the listings subgraph.
+Next, let's run the subgraphs we split off according to the course instructions: the monolith subgraph (what's left of it) and the `accounts` subgraph.

-1. In a new terminal window, navigate to the root of the `final` directory, run `npm run start:monolith-subgraph`.
+1. In a new terminal window, navigate to the root of the `final/monolith` directory, run `npm start`.
 1. In a new terminal window, navigate to the `final/subgraph-accounts` directory, run `npm install` then `npm start`.

 Finally, let's run some local services.

-1. In a new terminal window, navigate to the `final` directory, then run `npm run launch`.
+1. In a new terminal window, navigate to the `final/monolith` directory, then run `npm run launch`.
 This will run 4 local services, which you can learn about in the accompanying Odyssey course.

 ## Getting Help